PAPIsdotio/global-2019/cfp-guidelines.md

-# Call for Proposals — PAPIs '19
+# Call for Proposals — PAPIs 2019

 PAPIs is the international series of community conferences dedicated to **real-world Machine Learning applications**.
-Previous editions took place in London, São Paulo, Sydney, Barcelona, Paris, Valencia, and this year's global edition (PAPIs '19) will be held in Boston for the 4th consecutive year.
+Previous editions took place in London, São Paulo, Sydney, Barcelona, Paris, Valencia, and this year's global edition (PAPIs 2019) will be held in Boston for the 3rd consecutive year.
 Engineers, managers, scientists, hackers and researchers will meet to share experiences and discover the latest innovations, techniques and tools to build ML applications.
-Find out more about the conference at [papis.io/2019](http://www.papis.io/2019) and submit proposals at [cfp.papis.io/events/2019](http://cfp.papis.io/events/2019).

 ## Key dates